Impact factor: 1.891

 In celebration of the 20th anniversary of Injury Prevention, we asked our readers and editorial board to identify 6 of the most influential papers from the archive.
 We are republishing one of these in each issue alongside a commentary on the importance of the paper.

-As Injury Prevention turns 20 we're looking back at some of the most influential papers published in our Anniversary Archives, starting with Fred Rivara et al's “Epidemiology of bicycle injuries and risk factors for serious injury”.
+As Injury Prevention turns 20 we're looking back at some of the most influential papers published in our Anniversary Archives.
+Here, Brian Johnston talks to Fred Rivara, lead author of the paper 'Epidemiology of bicycle injuries and risk factors for serious injury' and commentators Beth Ebel and Brent Hagel.